How to Create an Amazon Seller Account (2023 Guide)

 The Amazon marketplace is built entirely of folks who created their brand and are selling and marketing products they’ve made, designed, or manufactured.
 Many sellers, however, choose to resell products they’ve purchased from other sources.

 Additionally, consider whether you’re interested in selling print-on-demand using Merch by Amazon, handmade goods using Amazon Handmade, or custom-made products via Amazon Custom.

-We put together a comprehensive guide on the best Online Arbitrage tools for Amazon sellers.
+We compiled a comprehensive guide on the best Online Arbitrage tools for Amazon sellers.
 These tools are powerhouses that will help you grow your Amazon business.

 Decide between an Individual and Professional Seller Account

 An Amazon seller account comes in two flavors: individual and professional.
 Here’s a breakdown of each.

 Every Amazon sale results in a referral fee being paid to Amazon.
 The minimum referral fee is $0.30 across most categories, and each category has its percentage based on the item’s price.
 For example, the Clothing and Accessories category has a flat 17% referral fee percentage ($0.17 for every $1.00).
 In comparison, Grocery and Gourmet has a two-tier fee structure: 8% ($0.08 for every $1.00) if the sales price is $15.00 or less, and 15% ($0.15 for every $1.00) if the sales price is over $15.00.

 Many categories have two-tiered referral fee rates, so keep that in mind when pricing your goods.
 A grocery item of $14.99 would have a referral fee that’s half the amount (8% or $1.20) if it was priced at $16.00 (15% or $2.40).